zalfanuramalia/Rentskuy-frontend-react/README.md

 # Rentskuy

-Contains an Application Programming Interface (API) using Visual Studio Code applications, Node.js as a platform, and express.js as a framework from Node.js, as well as Postman as a container for testing the API that has been created.
+Contains the Application Programming Interface (API) using Visual Studio Code applications, Node.js as a platform, and express.js as a framework from Node.js, as well as Postman as a container to test the APIs that have been created.
+To build a frontend application using the framework from React.js and redux-persist, and Chrome as a container to test the appearance of the application

 # Built with